Agile in the Ether, IRL: Beyond DORA

 More to come

-That’s my “further thoughts and reading” done for two of the four workshops we had on our IRL meetup day.
-If I’m quick we’ll cover the whole lot before the next day gets booked.
+That’s my “further thoughts and reading” done for #2 out of the 4 workshops we had on our IRL meetup day.
+If you’d like to read about the others, see:

 Posted